-1. Turn on the instrument and select SO2 mode using the MODE button.
-On older instruments, you need to press ENTER to confirm selection of SO2 mode (Figure 4).
+1. Turn on the instrument and select SO2 mode with the MODE button.
+[On some older versions of firmware the display will scroll across reading "PrE55 Enter"; Press the ENTER button to confirm selection of SO2 mode.
 The display should show a value less than 20, usually 0.0.
 Now attach the SO2 electrode.
-[You do not need to repeat this start-up sequence each time you do a test]